 The 3rd-Year Program will be held at our school location in Hollywood at 3939 NE Hancock #212 in the Hollywood Professional Center Building.
 Some classes will take place in the PSA suite, others in the 1st-floor conference room.
 Please check your schedule.
 We even made sure that the school has a French bakery across the street.
 You're welcome. :)

-$1,625: This breaks down to $13 per instruction hour for the entire 125-hour program.
+$1,660: This breaks down to $13 per instruction hour for the entire 125-hour program.
 A $200 non-refundable, non-transferrable deposit is required to hold your spot.
 This deposit does apply toward your total tuition.
-Full payment is encouraged, however the payment plans consists of 9 payments of $159 starting from September 1st until May 1st.
+Full payment is encouraged, however the payment plans consists of 9 payments of $163 starting from September 1st until May 1st.
+Please note tuition does not cover the retreat lodging.
+However, you can roll lodging costs into your payment plan.

-Scholarship Information: Unfortunately, PSA does not have the funds available to offer scholarships at this time.
-However, there are general education scholarships through the Association For Astrological Networking (AFAN) that you can apply for.
+Scholarship Information: There are general education scholarships through the Association For Astrological Networking (AFAN) that you can apply for.
 Often times the Oregon Astrological Association (OAA) offers educational scholarships as well.
-We hope we can offer scholarships in the future from either PSA funds or donors support.
-We do offer the program with a payment plan which is the best we are able to do at this time.
+Also, check current status of the Jen Gouvea Memorial Scholarship.

 If you want to be notified of upcoming scholarship opportunities, join our mailing list!